Configure Odoo with Nginx as a Reverse Proxy

 Configure Odoo with Nginx as a Reverse Proxy.

-Odoo is one the of most popular business softwares in the world and it is packed with multiple useful modules like customer relationship management (CRM), point of sale, project management, inventory management, automated invoicing, accounting, e-commerce, inventory management and much more.
+Odoo is one of the most popular business software platforms in the world, and it is packed with useful modules like customer relationship management (CRM), point of sale, project management, inventory management, automated invoicing, accounting, and e-commerce.

 Odoo comes with a built-in web server, but in most cases it is recommended to have a reverse proxy in front of it which will act as an intermediary between the clients and the Odoo server.